 Marie was among the first set of children supported through the project, which works to ensure children with disabilities – especially girls, who are more often excluded from education and experience different societal pressures and barriers – are able to attend school and achieve their full potential.

 Marie was born blind and comes from a large family with six sisters and seven brothers.
 Her parents primarily work as farmers.
-In 2008, she moved in with her aunt, also called Marie, who supported her to attend Bombali School for the Blind in 2009.
-Later, she enrolled into a mainstream school alongside children with and without disabilities, in Kamakwie.
+In 2008, she moved in with her aunt, also called Marie, who supported her to attend a specialist school for blind children in a neighbouring district in 2009.
+Later, she enrolled at a mainstream school alongside children with and without disabilities, in her home district.

 COVID-19 has caused schools to close in Sierra Leone, so I met Marie at her home.
 She was sitting outside with her teacher Alusine, compiling the notes taken from lessons delivered through the national radio education programme.
 She tells me: “Ever since I moved from my parents’ house to stay with my aunt, her support and encouragement have been my inspiration.
 Going to school is something I like doing because I strongly believe that education is the key to success.
 I have accepted the challenge to be educated; since I am blind, without education, my future would be more difficult.”